6 Things To Do in Midtown Atlanta with Kids

 Places to Play

 Midtown is home to Piedmont Park, Atlanta’s version of Central Park, with green space as far as the eye can see.
-Kids will love running up and down the grassy hills of the lawn, or throwing a ball or frisbee, and the best part?
+Kids will love running up and down the grassy hills of the lawn, or throwing a ball or frisbee.
+The best part?
 The park is home to two playgrounds.
 Visit The Mayor’s Grove Playground, designed for kids with and without special needs with fun play structures.
 The Noguchi Playscape is next to the park’s 12th Street gate and looks more like a modern sculpture garden than a playground.
+Playgrounds are temporarily closed due to COVID-19.
 Piedmont Park is close to Atlanta BeltLine, with a short bike, walk or rollerblade, includes access to even more of Atlanta’s neighborhoods and play areas.

 Abundance of Art

-The High Museum of Art, The Alliance Theatre, The Fox Theatre–just to name a few, are a part of the large arts scene in Midtown.
-Stroll through the exhibits at the High, and make sure to stop at the Greene Family Learning Gallery.
+The High Museum of Art, The Alliance Theatre, The Fox Theatre—just to name a few, are a part of the large arts scene in Midtown.
+Stroll through the exhibits at the High, and make sure to stop at the Greene Family Learning Gallery (The Greene Family Learning Gallery is temporarily closed).
 See a show at the Alliance Theatre, with fantastic theatrical performances for the very young to adult.
 The Woodruff Arts Center’s grounds are full of fun sculptures, and in addition to being home to The Alliance Theatre, they are also home to the Atlanta Symphony Orchestra, an awesome opportunity to introduce your kids to classical music.
-The Fox Theatre always has a few family-friendly traveling shows worked into each season, including popular broadway hits.
+The Fox Theatre always has a few family-friendly traveling shows worked into each season, including popular Broadway hits.
 Another stop is Museum of Design Atlanta (MODA), to learn how design influences many aspects of life.
 See our calendar for shows, exhibits and special events.

 One Big Garden

 Atlanta Botanical Garden is a favorite for many Atlantans, an escape of lush landscape in the middle of the city.
-Families can travel through the different areas–the Rose Garden, Skyline Garden, Fuqua Orchid Center, Japanese Garden and of course, the Lou Glenn Children’s Garden.
+Families can travel through the different areas—the Rose Garden, Skyline Garden, Fuqua Orchid Center, Japanese Garden and of course, the Lou Glenn Children’s Garden.
 The Children’s’ Garden includes a water painting area, a playground shaped like a bird’s nest and more ways for kids to learn about nature.
-See our calendar for special events, such as Scarecrows in the Garden Oct.
-4-29.
+See our calendar for special events.

 Shopping at Ponce City Market